mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 When IRONMAN announced the route for this new run course, I can not say that I was overly excited about it.
 A long section of false flat road, lined with very uninteresting box stores at the south end; it really sounded terrible.
 What I am experiencing now that I am on that road is very unexpected.

 _Main Street_ is lined with people and I get the sense that the majority of this crowd consists of families cheering on their loved one(s).
 I hear the cheers for me personally too.
 I smile and return a _"Thank you!"_.
+If that cheer comes from a kid, I make sure to tell him or her how awesome they are.

 ![](/assets/jpg/IMG_1307-366x550.jpeg 20.2KM COMPLETE, 22 TO GO)
+Mentally, I am treating this first loop as a recon-mission; a preview of _"the real race"_ in a couple hours.

+_Main Street_ turns into _Shaka Lake Road_ and where I thought I'd be looking at those box stores, I only notice the people.
+I am sensing that the crowds lining the street at this south end of the course are locals.

 Gatorade?
 Yes please.
 I am handed a cup and I put it down the hatch.
 The residual carbonation, the acidity both hit the back of my throat.
 It is Pepsi.
 Normally I am good with cola but there is a reaction and it is not comfortable.